Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Algorithm Auditing

-Another reason why existing auditing approaches can fail to detect serious issues is that those involved in an audit may lack the relevant cultural backgrounds and lived experiences to recognize harmful behaviors, or to know where to look for them \cite{young2019toward}.
+Another reason why existing auditing approaches can fail to detect serious issues is that those involved in an audit may lack the relevant cultural backgrounds and lived experiences to recognize or know where to look for harmful behaviors \cite{young2019toward}.
 Although crowdsourced/collaborative auditing approaches invite participation from a larger number of people, such audits typically rely on crowdworkers, who do not necessarily represent the demographics of a given algorithmic system’s user base, and who are participating in structured tasks outside of their regular interactions with technology.
 Without engaging diverse, contextually situated users in the process of auditing complex algorithmic systems, existing approaches are likely to suffer major blindspots, with critical issues surfacing only post-deployment (e.g., \cite{cramer2018assessing,eslami2019user,friedman1996bias,holstein2019improving,selbst2019fairness}).

 Despite the limitations of existing auditing approaches and the emergence of many everyday algorithm auditing efforts in recent years, this phenomenon remains understudied and has not yet been situated in the academic literature on algorithm auditing.
-In this paper, we investigate and characterize the concept of everyday algorithm auditing, and describe how it compares with existing algorithm auditing techniques (whether third-party or internal audits).
-In particular, we emphasize the situatedness of everyday algorithm audits in everyday use as the central factor that distinguishes this concept from other auditing approaches discussed in the literature (such as code audits, noninvasive user audits, scraping audits, sock puppet audits, and crowdsourced audits).
+In this paper, we investigate and characterize the concept of everyday algorithm auditing and describe how it compares with existing, formal algorithm auditing approaches.
+In particular, we emphasize the \textit{situatedness} \cite{suchman1987plans} of everyday algorithm audits within everyday use as a central factor that distinguishes this concept from other approaches.
+In addition, we foreground that compared with existing crowd-based approaches (e.g., ``collaborative audits'' \cite{sandvig2014auditing}), which tend to be organized and managed centrally by a crowd-external party, everyday audits are more collectively organized and organic, and require less algorithmic expertise on the part of those organizing and enacting the audit.

+Here we make a distinction between “collective” and the notion of “crowd” that is frequently used in the crowdsourcing literature.
+In a conventional “crowdsourced audit” \cite{sandvig2014auditing}, users are hired via crowdsourcing platforms to independently work on decomposed subtasks determined entirely by outside parties, often without clear understanding and control of the direction of the auditing process.
+In an everyday algorithm audit, however, users play a major role in deciding their own course of action, often collectively.
+Users’ autonomy and agency are central to the concept of everyday algorithm auditing.